Rodondi/dsc-phase-3-project/README.md

 ## Business and Data Understanding

 ### Stakeholders
-The primary stakeholder for this project is SyriaTel, while secondary stakeholders include SyriaTel's management team, marketing department, and customer service team.
+The primary stakeholder for this project is SyriaTel's management team, while secondary stakeholders include the marketing department, and customer service team.
 This project aims to empower these stakeholders with data-driven insights to mitigate churn and enhance customer satisfaction.

 ### Business Problem
 1. **Customer Identification**: This project aims to predict which customers are likely to stay with SyriaTel and which are likely to churn based on data analysis and classification models.
+2. **Identifying Patterns**: We are uncovering patterns and insights that can help SyriaTel better understand its customers.
-2. **Retention Strategies**: In addition to customer identification, the project offers suggestions on how SyriaTel can improve customer retention by addressing specific aspects identified through data analysis.
+2. **Retention Strategies**: This Project also offers suggestions on how SyriaTel can improve customer retention by addressing specific aspects identified through data analysis.

 ### The Data
 The dataset used for this project was obtained from https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-datasetis labeled "bigml_59c28831336c6604c800002a.csv."